 As heritage consultant, ERA prepared the Heritage Impact Assessment, Conservation Strategy and Conservation Plan, and provision of heritage architecture services related to the conservation scope of work (exterior and interior) through out all phases of the project.

-Photography courtesy of John Horner Photography
+Photography: John Horner Photography